School Year 2023-2024

 Free Meals for All!

 Although meals are free for students in the state of California, school districts are still required to collect meal applications .
-Starting in August, we will be collecting the Education and Nutrition Benefit Form (similar to the free/reduced meal application).
+All households will be asked to fill out the Education and Nutrition Benefit Form (similar to the free/reduced meal application).
 The information collected from the form is critical for district and state funding.
 It will help us put money back into the classroom and it will increase the longevity of funding for the Universal Free Meals Program.
 Your family may also qualify for additional benefits like free afterschool care or internet discounts.
+Please contact Food Services or your school office for assistance in completing the application.
+Food Services Office 805-681-1200 ext.
+2247.

 Students will have two opportunities to get school breakfast this year.
 A hearty breakfast will be offered, free of charge, before the start of the school day at all schools.
 If your student did not get a breakfast before school, grab n’ go 2nd chance breakfast will be available at recess.
 Please note that only 1 breakfast is free.